Ignacio Comonfort: Minister of War

 President Alvarez proceeded to form a cabinet and chose Ignacio Comonfort as Minister of War.
-Melchor Ocampo was made Minister of Relations, Guillermo Prieto was made Minister of the Treasury, and Benito Juarez of Justice and Ecclesiastical Affairs.
+Melchor Ocampo was made Minister of Relations, Guillermo Prieto was made Minister of the Treasury, and Benito Juárez of Justice and Ecclesiastical Affairs.
 Miguel Lerdo de Tejada was made Minister of Development.

 On 16 October, a call was made for a congress to assemble at Dolores Hidalgo in February 1856, to organize the nation under the republican, democratic, and representative form, based upon a decree dating back to the -Bases of Tacubaya in 1841.
 Alvarez would step down before this date, and it was Comonfort who was destined to be president during that fateful session.

 Due to the disorder, the military had caused throughout Mexican history, the idea began to be floated in the cabinet of dissolving the military and rebuilding it from the ground.
-Ocampo and Juarez were in favor while Comonfort was against, wishing instead to reform the military class, but not destroy it.
+Ocampo and Juárez were in favor while Comonfort was against, wishing instead to reform the military class, but not destroy it.
 This was just one example of the divisions that existed within the cabinet and Comonfort was publicly perceived as more moderate than his fellow ministers.

 Alvarez, who had meanwhile been governing from Cuernavaca, now moved himself and his troops to Mexico City.
 The filth and brutality of his troops, known as 'pintos' (mottled ones), caused general disgust and alarm and led to rumors that Alvarez would be overthrown in favor of Comonfort.